kth-step/mil/README.md

 # MIL

-A machine independent language for defining the semantics of microarchitectural features such as out-of-order and speculative execution.
+A formalization of a machine independent language for defining the semantics of microarchitectural features such as out-of-order execution.

 ## Building